TFT Beginner Guide - Learn The Basics of This Fun Game!

 There are two sources of experience in TFT.
 Firstly there's the passive generation, which provides two points after every round – unlike gold, it's not in any way affected by winning or losing.
 You can also pay four gold to buy four exp at any point in the game – the price is constant, but higher levels require more experience.

 The level cap is 9, but in most games, very few players can reach it.
-Most team comps are designed to pop off with eight units on the board anyway, what might make it a good idea to look for upgrades instead of gathering the 70 experience points necessary to get from level 8 to level 9.
+Most team comps are designed to pop off with eight units on the board anyway, which might make it a good idea to look for upgrades instead of gathering the 70 experience points necessary to get from level 8 to level 9.

 As a mastermind tactician, you're going to need some pawns to do the dirty work for you.
 Choosing the right units and positioning them correctly on the board is a crucial aspect of the game.
 They are divided into five tiers based on their cost, from 1 to 5 gold.

 Furthermore, you can upgrade your champions to higher levels (stars).
-If you get three identical one-star units, they will combine in a single two-star that has more HP, stronger auto-attacks and more powerful ultimate ability.
+If you get three identical one-star units, they will combine in a single two-star that has more HP, stronger auto-attacks and a more powerful ultimate ability.
 High-level champion allows you to place more power on the board, without needing extra slots.
 Getting three two-star makes an even stronger three-star champion, but it happens much less often because it requires nine identical units.

-Moreover, each unit has an origin and class what lets them create synergies with others.
+Moreover, each unit has an origin and class that lets them create synergies with others.
 In the early game, the raw power of two-star champions should usually be the determining factor.
 In the later stages, though, you should always look to empower your carries with some powerful synergies from classes and origins.

 Most champions have mana that they charge with hitting or receiving auto-attacks.
 After charging it to full, they use their special abilities.
 However, there are a few exceptions to that, for instance, Jinx and Graves.